Vertebrata within Metazoa

 - Pterobranchia - pterobranchs and graptolites

-Wonderfully, the illumination of Cambrian fossils on the stems of each major deuterostome group has provided significant, if imperfect resolution of the nature of the ancestral deuterostome.
+Yet wonderfully, the illumination of Cambrian fossils on the stems of each of these groups has provided significant, if imperfect resolution.
 Of particular importance:

 - Lacking hard parts, but with an outer skeleton of plates of cuticle.